 It is important to state that the validation procedure refers to the data coming from 163,626 questionnaires (65% of the total).
 We eliminated all questionnaires filled in by students who attended less than 50% of classes (8,412), by Erasmus students (2,272), and with evident errors (8).
+It is important to notice that all items suffer from missing data (Table A.1 in Appendix lists descriptive statistics of all 18 items), especially, items 10, 11 and 13; we will take this into account in the following analyses.
+Specifically, we will use two strategies: (i) pairwise, i.e., only cases with a missing data on a variable under treatment are eliminated, this means that each statistical analysis is performed on a different sample; (ii) listwise, i.e., all cases with at least one missing value are eliminated, in this case a sample of 54,777 questionnaires (33% of total) is used.

-Table 3 lists the number of questionnaires, the mean, the median value and the standard error for item 14 (overall satisfaction), the mean level of satisfaction with the 17 items, and the two indicators of satisfaction with organizational aspects (OA) and efficacy of didactics (ED) by the degree of the respondent student.
+Table 3 lists the number of questionnaires, the mean, the median value and the standard deviation for item 14 (overall satisfaction), the mean level of satisfaction with the 17 specific items, and the two indicators of satisfaction with organizational aspects (OA) and effectiveness of didactics (ED) by the degree of the respondent student.